digital-preservation/csv-validator/README.md

 Current Limitations of the CSV Validator Tool
 =============================================
-The CSV Validator implements almost all of `CSV Schema 1.0` language, current limitations and missing functionality are:
+The CSV Validator implements almost all of `CSV Schema 1.1` language, current limitations and missing functionality are:

-* No checking of column names in the CSV Schema is performed against the CSV file; as such `@ignoreColumnNameCase` has no effect.

-* `@matchIsFalse` column directive is not yet implemented (silently ignored!).

-* `DateExpr` is not yet implemented (raises Schema check error).
+* `DateExpr` is not yet fully implemented (may raise Schema check error).

 * `PartialDateExpr` is not yet implemented (raises Schema check error).